kratochj/docker-advance-training-exercise/01_getting_started.md

 ## Deploy VM with docker engine

 ```
-docker-machine create --driver virtualbox --swarm-master --virtualbox-boot2docker-url=https://github.com/boot2docker/boot2docker/releases/download/v1.10.3/boot2docker.iso swarm-master
+docker-machine create --driver virtualbox default
 ```

-Note: we are using parameter `--swarm-master` so that `docker-machine` will create suitable ssl certificates for us.
-We will stop `swarm-master` container created for us in next steps.

-### Verify that instances are up an accessible
+### Verify that instance is up an accessible

 ```
 docker-machine ls